 The difference between the highest and lowest values gives a Phosphorus range of 26 mg per 100g.
 The range for the other nutrients are as follows; 9 kcal for Calories, 0.31 g for Protein, 0.07 g for Fat, 1.86 g for Carbohydrate.

 Please remember that the above gives an accurate value in 100g for high Phosphorus foods in your diet.
 For example 100g of Beets, raw contains 40 mg of Phosphorus.
 However, there are other factors to consider when you are assessing your nutritional requirements.
 You should also take into account portion sizes when you are considering the Phosphorus nutritional content.

 The food with the highest Phosphorus content per typical serving is Beets, raw which contains 54.4 mg in 1 cup (or 136 g).
 For this serving the amount of Calories is 43 kcal, the amount of Protein is 1.61 g, the amount of Fat is 0.17 g and the amount of Carbohydrate is 9.56 g.

-We have also sorted our complete nutrition and vitamin database of over 7000 foods, based on the amount of Phosphorus.
-Again you can find a full nutrition breakdown for all foods containing phosphorus which can be scaled for different servings and quantities, from the complete list of foods high in Phosphorus.
+Nutritional Information SummaryFrom the list below you can find a full nutrition facts breakdown for all foods containing Phosphorus which can be scaled for different servings and quantities.
+We have also sorted our complete nutritional information and vitamin database of over 7000 foods, to give a list of foods rich in Phosphorus.